 Appropriate attire suitable for all athletes should be worn.

-In all divisions (excluding mascots), an official school uniform that is worn for game/sideline cheering or performing must be worn (i.e., skirt and top).
+In all divisions, an official school uniform that is worn for game/sideline cheering or performing must be worn (i.e. skirt and top).
 Costuming is not allowed.
-If an accessory (i.e., hair bows) or an article of clothing adds to the overall effect and/or theme of the routine, it will be considered "costuming."
+If an accessory (i.e. hair bows) or an article of clothing adds to the overall effect and/or theme of the routine, it will be considered "costuming."
 A deduction of 3 points will be taken if "costuming" is used.
-(Exception: Costuming is allowed in the Jazz category and for mascots).

 All participant uniforms must cover the midriff when standing at attention.
 Covered midriff includes nude/skin-tone mesh, uniforms with colored mesh, body suits and liners.
 Fringe or other such uniform designs are not considered a cover.
-If a violation occurs, a 3-point deduction will be incurred.
+If a violation occurs, a 3 point deduction will be incurred.